primasio/primas-api-doc/getting-started.md

 used to create sub accounts on Primas network.

 The crypto account is nothing more than a normal Ethereum account, with enough PST in it of course.
-All the locks and consumptions of PST of the application users will be counted on the root account.
-For example, the illustrated UGC platform has 10 users in total, and today there're 2 articles post by 2 users.
-There will be a lock of 4 PSTs for 7 days on the root account.
+All the locks and consumptions of PST of the platform users will be counted on the platform account.
+For example, a UGC platform has 10 users in total, and today there're 2 articles post by 2 users.
+There will be a lock of 4 PSTs for 7 days on the platform account.

-Platform application usually needs to sign the request online, a proper design of offline signing is still needed to protect the private key.
+Platform application usually needs to sign the request online, a proper design of offline signing mechanism is still needed to protect the private key.
 This is already less work comparing to generating keypair for every single user.
 The crypto account should be created on the signing machine and never touch the Internet.

 [Primas Offline Signer](https://github.com/primasio/primas-offline-signer) can be used to implement an offline signing machine.
 To generate a new Ethereum account, type the following command in the console: